dcsync/pycobalt/README.md

     engine.loop()

-registering an alias with help info:
+Registering an alias with help info:

     ...
     @aliases.alias('test_alias', short_help='Tests alias registration')
     ...

-by default the long help will be based on the short help and python function syntax. for example:
+By default the long help will be based on the short help and python function syntax.
+For example:

     beacon> help test_alias
     Tests alias registration

     Python syntax: test_alias(bid)

-or you can specify it yourself:
+Or you can specify it yourself:

     ...
     @aliases.alias('test_alias', short_help='Tests alias registration', long_help='Test alias\n\nLong help')
     ...

-when the alias is called its arguments will be automagically checked against the arguments of the python function. for example:
+When the alias is called its arguments will be automagically checked against the arguments of the python function.
+For example:

     beacon> test_alias foo
     [-] Syntax: test_alias(bid)

-to bypass this you can use python's `*` operator:
+To bypass this you can use python's `*` operator:

     import pycobalt.engine as engine
     import pycobalt.aliases as aliases